nasa/fprime/docs/Tutorials/GettingStarted/Tutorial.md

 to compile against.
 It is usually done right after F´ is checked-out and repeated for each platform as they are added.
 It is a setup step and isn't formally part of the F´ development process.

 To run this tool, the developer will use the `generate` subcommand.
-It take one optional argument: the toolchain file used in CMake to compile for a specific platform.
-If not supplied, the `native` toolchain will be used and F´ will be setup to run on the current platform (typically Mac OS, or Linux depending on the developer's choosen OS).
+It takes one optional argument: the toolchain file used in CMake to compile for a specific platform.
+If not supplied, the `native` toolchain will be used and F´ will be setup to run on the current platform (typically Mac OS, or Linux depending on the developer's chosen OS).

 **Generate the Ref Application for Native Compilation**